 No — I prefer to spend my time writing books.
 But there are many services that will — it’ll just cost more than doing it yourself.
 You generally can choose between a website designer who’ll charge you several hundred up front (more or less), or an author website hosting business who’ll set up a boilerplate site and then charge you monthly, which adds up over time.

-This material is suitable for writers who are game to do it themselves to save money.
+This material is suitable for those who are game to do it themselves to save money.
 It’s a good, inexpensive, starter website that you can extend to suit your needs — or pay someone later on to jazz up, but meanwhile it looks good and it works.
+Even if you want something fancier, WordPress is a sound platform for contractors to build on.

 If you have a teen-aged nibling who’ll work for fudge brownies, they can use this book to create your website, and probably save money overall compared to hiring a web designer (depending how many brownies they eat).